 Trading slaves was made illegal in England as of 1807, and until 1834, it was actually legal to own slaves across the whole of the British Empire.
 It may seem as though we live in enlightened times now, however, it actually wasn’t until 2010 when someone finally noticed that it was still legal – in England itself – to still own slaves!

 To finish off, did you know that Queen Elizabeth II is related – distantly – to the inspiration behind Count Dracula?
 Tracing the modern royal family’s ancestry back to Vlad The Impaler is perfectly possible – giving a whole new meaning the term ‘royal bloodline’ in the process!
 Don’t worry – Vlad wasn’t actually a vampire as we know them in popular culture!

-Do you know any weird or wonderful, interesting or fun facts about England that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about England?
+Share them in the comments below!